Degree Offered: Associate in Arts

 Creative Writing Workshop

-This course offers intensive work on short stories, sketches, and other creative writing, with the aim of developing professional writing skills through the practice of different forms and styles.
+This course offers intensive work on short stories and sketches with the aim of developing professional writing skills through the practice of different forms and styles.
 Students will demonstrate communication skills and critical thinking abilities through group analysis of works produced.
-Emphasis is on encouraging creativity, but marketing potential and ethical responsibilities are also considered.
-3-0-3 Prerequisite: WRIT102
+Emphasis is on encouraging creativity but marketing potentional and ethical responsibility are also considered.
+3-0-3 Prerequisite - WRIT101 or permission of the division

 This course is an introduction to theater arts that includes contemplative play reading, body movement, and acting, and writing of short drama.
-Prerequisite: WRIT102 3-0-3
+Prerequisite: WRIT101 or permission of the department.
+3-0-3

 This is a survey course of the history of the United States from the discovery of America to 1865.
 Political, social, and cultural changes are emphasized.
 3-0-3

 World Literature focuses on the literature of cultures other than those normally discussed in traditional, Western-based courses.
 The literature of Native Americans, African Americans, Hispanics, Asians, and Africans and less represented cultures will be studied.
 Examining their poetry, fiction, nonfiction, songs, and oral traditions will nourish an appreciation of the social and cultural contributions of these cultural groups.
-Prerequisite: WRIT102
+Prerequisite: WRIT101 or permission of the department.

 Cultural Diversity in American Soci